wwannemacher/storm-deploy-alternative/README.markdown

 ```
 + WORKER is the Storm Supervisor daemon
 + MASTER is the Storm Nimbus daemon
-+ UI is the Storm User-Interface
++ UI is the Storm and Ganglia User-Interface
 + ZK is the [Zookeeper](http://zookeeper.apache.org) daemon

 _Please ensure the image resides in the same region as specified._